jamiltron/2048-unity/README.md

 Instructions
 ------------

 Use arrow keys or WASD to move.
+R to reset.
 Join matching tiles to advance powers of 2.
 Try to get to 2048!

 TODO
 ----

 Add fail state.
-Add reset.
 Add animation for matching.